Montgomery, Alabama: Media

 The morning newspaper, the Montgomery Advertiser, began publication as The Planter's Gazette in 1829.
-It is the principal newspaper of central Alabama and is affiliated with the Gannett Corporation.
+It is the principal newspaper of central Alabama and is affiliated with the Gannett.
 In 1970, then publisher Harold E. Martin won the Pulitzer Prize for special reporting while at the Advertiser.
 The Alabama Journal was a local afternoon paper from 1899 until April 16, 1993, when it published its last issue before merging with the morning Advertiser.

 Montgomery is served by seven local television stations: WNCF 32 (ABC), WSFA 12 (NBC), WCOV 20 (Fox), WBMM 22 (CW), WAIQ 26 (PBS), WMCF-TV 45 (TBN), WFRZ-LD 33 (Religious and Educational).
 In addition, WAKA 8 (CBS), licensed to Selma but operating out of Montgomery, and WBIH 29 (independent) located in Selma, and WIYC 67 (AMV) is licensed to Troy.
 Montgomery is part of the Montgomery-Selma Designated Market Area (DMA), which is ranked 118th nationally by Nielsen Media Research.
 Charter Communications and Knology provide cable television service.
 DirecTV and Dish Network provide direct broadcast satellite television including both local and national channels to area residents.

 The Montgomery area is served by eight AM radio stations: WMSP, WMGY, WZKD, WTBF, WGMP, WAPZ, WLWI, and WXVI; and nineteen FM stations: WJSP, WAPR, WELL, WLBF, WTSU, WVAS, WLWI, WXFX, WQKS, WWMG, WVRV, WJWZ, WBAM, WALX, WHHY, WMXS, WHLW, WZHT, and WMRK.
 Montgomery is ranked 150th largest by Arbitron.

 NOAA Weather Radio station KIH55 broadcasts weather and hazard information for Montgomery and vicinity.